v2vpn/v2vpn.github.io/docs/v2rayn.md

 **Before starting, please make sure that you already have a V2ray server.**

 First copy the sharing link to the clipboard on your PC.
 Then open the v2rayN application and click `Import bulk URL from Clipboard` in the menu bar.
-After the import is successful, you will see the imported node information on the main interface of the application；
+After importing successfully, you will see the imported node information on the main interface of the application；

 ![Import URL](/v2rayn_step_1.PNG)